kiddiRU/Verk1_H1/designDocument/sketch.md

 - Contact PhoneNr (Tournament)

 ##
-### Response to an error message or confirm message
+### Response to an error message or confirm message SHOULD MAYBE HAVE SPECIAL VALIDATOR FOR MOST ACTIONS

 #### Add a Teams
 Enter Team name or l for the list of all team or q to quit: abcd